censorship-no/chatv3-web/front/README.md

 # dcomms website

 Website configuration for dcomms, a ready-to-go suite of decentralized communications tools that work with or without Internet.

-- Static files in /static/ directory
+- Static files in the `/static/` directory
-- If you want to add a service use /store/index.js
+- If you want to add a service, use `/store/index.js`
-- Translate interface in /lang/ directory.
+- Translate interface in the `/lang/` directory

 ## Build Setup